TRADING CRITIQUE LOGO

 1. Are overnight fees the same for all asset types?

-No, CFD funding charges, and traders’ fees vary by asset types.
-Because each asset has different financing structures.
+No, CFD funding charges and overnight fees vary by asset type, because each asset class has different financing structures.
+For example, forex pairs are priced based on interest rate differentials, while stock CFDs reflect borrowing costs.

 2. Can overnight fees turn a profitable trade into a loss?